aydar-ga/museums-tracker/README.md

 I'm planning to implement these changes:

-- Get a personal account
+- Get a personal account.
-- See museums you visited
+- See museums you visited.
 - Some more exciting stuff!

 ## Technical setup 🤖